perfectline/locale_routing/README.markdown

 ## Configuration

-To enable or disable the locale routing set Perfectline::LocaleRouting.enabled = true/false # defaults to true
-To specifiy which part of the URL should be matched for the locale identifier, set Perfectline::LocaleRouting.match_from = option
+To enable or disable the locale routing set **Perfectline::LocaleRouting.enabled = true/false** # defaults to true To specifiy which part of the URL should be matched for the locale identifier, set **Perfectline::LocaleRouting.match_from = option**

 ### Available options for match_from are:
 *   :params
     Searches for a 2 letter locale string in the parameters, specifically in the first query stirng token.
     Found token is matched against I18n.available_locales and if no such locale exists, it will fall back to the default locale.
-    Example: www.myhost.com/en/foo/bar

     Example:
         www.myapp.com resolves to root controller with the default locale